rockgans/web-server/README.md

 ## Steps to Run

-place the jar (the one witht he dependencies built in) and the server-config.properties in the same folder
+#### place the jar (the one with the dependencies built in) and the server-config.properties in the same folder

+or

+#### Unzip the web-server.zip file to get all the required files.

 cd in to the folder